Previous state record had stood since 1906

-The Michigan Department of Natural Resources recently confirmed another new state-record fish, this time a quillback carpsucker.
-This marks the fourth state-record fish caught in 2015.
+The Michigan Department of Natural Resources has confirmed a new state-record catch for smallmouth bass.
+This marks the sixth state-record fish caught so far in 2015.

 The existing state record for smallmouth bass was broken Sunday, October 18, by Greg Gasiciel of Rhodes, Michigan.
 Gasiciel was bait-casting with a green grub when he landed a 9.33-pound, 24.50-inch smallmouth bass from Hubbard Lake in Alcona County.

 The record was verified by Kathrin Schrouder, a DNR fisheries biologist in Bay City.